c-allergic/2024-Summer-UGRP/UGRP.typ

 for $i,j in {0,1,dots,n}$, let $c_(i j)$ and $s_(i j)$ represent the carry-out and sum-out, $p_i$ and $q_j$ denote the $i$th bit of the multiplicand and the $j$th bit of the multiplier, and $c_(i-1,j)$ and $s_(i,j-1)$ refer to carry-in and sum-in, where $i-1$ and $j-1$ simply indicates that each blackbox receives carry-out from the last blackbox in the same row, and sum-out from the  upper-left blackbox(which, in vertical calculation corresponds to the previous column) @nguyen2023quantum.

 A boolean circuit is a directed graph with input nodes and one or more output node.
 The internal nodes, known as "gate", produce logical function of inputs.
 One could devide a circuit into a series of layers of gates and the gates from each layer receive inputs from the layer above them @moore2011nature.
-Based on this "layer" design, we could reduce factoring to circuit sat simply by pushing all the constraints in the blackbox to certain layers in the circuit.
+Based on this "layer" design, we could reduce factoring to Circuit SAT simply by pushing all the constraints in the blackbox to certain layers in the circuit.

 == Circuit Satisfaction $arrow$ QUBO

-Firstly, we give a formal definition of the Quadratic Unconstrained Binary Optimization (QUBO) model.
+Firstly, we give a formal definition of the _Quadratic Unconstrained Binary Optimization_ (QUBO) model.
 Definition: The QUBO model is expressed by the optimization problem:
 $ "QUBO: minimize/maximize" y=x^t Q x $ where $x$ is a vector of binary decision variables and $Q$ is a square matrix of constants.
 It is worth noticing that the there are distinct differences between QUBO and Circuit SAT since, firstly, the former is a optimization problem and the latter is a decision problem and secondly, QUBO is unconstrained and Circuit SAT is constrained.
 However, by constructing $Q$ properly, one could implicitly introduce the constraints into the QUBO model.

 For constrained optimization problems, quadratic penalties are introduced to simulate the constraints so that the constraints problems could be re-formulated into QUBO problems effectively @glover2022quantum.
 As an example, we consider the logical operations that are common in Circuit SAT and their corresponding QUBO penalties in Table 1.